hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - added table with counts of n-partitions without taking rotations and reflections into account

 - added example figure that demonstrate where the n-partitions count overcounts and where the problem is hidden because relabeling can get all the colorings that can be obtained by rotation or reflections

+- found out upper and lower bounds for number of relabeling-automorphism classes using the number of automorphism classes or relabeling classes

+- found out, that it is faster to first prune colorings that are just permutations of colors using canonization and then after they are pruned use brute force to get to the number of relabeling-automorphism classes